Bumber64/scripts/docs/gui/adv-finder.rst

 clicking the settings icon [☼] and selecting an entry from the list in the relevant tab.
 The list can be filtered by search string, as well as by excluding dead figures (displayed in red text).
-Artifacts can exclude books, and the "dead" filter excludes artifacts held by dead figures (which are generally unrecoverable).
-Dismissing the screen (e.g., right-click) will close the target window first.
-A second dismissal will close the finder, but target settings will be preserved unless the world is unloaded.
+Artifacts can exclude books, and the "dead" option excludes artifacts held by dead figures (which are generally unrecoverable).
+Dismissing the screen (e.g., right-click) will close the target search window first.
+A second dismissal will close the finder window, but target settings will be preserved until the world is unloaded.

 Your coordinates will be kept up to date alongside your target's.
 There are two types of coordinates, and they will be displayed as well as they can be